jaeman308/SpaceMan_Guess_the_PLanet/README.md

 - Init game: start of game
 - Checkgues:  to see if the  correct word was imputed
 - Random word: calling a random word from the word bank.
-- Timer function: to show how much time they player has.
 - Reset button: allowing the game to be back to init game.
 - Update message: to either tell the play guess again won or lost.
 - letter butttons of the aphlabet to input the user guess.